waheedup74/assignment-apiCall/README.md

 ## About

-It's a assignmnet build in Vue3, Typescript and tailwind css to upload a attachment.
+It's a assignment build in Vue3, Typescript and tailwind css to upload a attachment.

 ## Getting Started